0rganizers/nmips/README.md

 Currently, the following works:

-- debugging (needs some messing around with configs and relocations currently)
+- debugging
-- creating relocations for libraries (e.g. libc)
+- creating relocations for libraries (e.g. libc) ``
 - decompiling and disassembling (not all instructions are currently implemented)
 - custom hexrays optimizer to fix stack variables being messed up
 - automatic switch statement detection
 - more stuff I probably forgot

+**NOTE:** For debugging to work, you need to modify the gdb config file.
+Fortunately, this plugin can automatically do this for you.
+Unfortunately, due to a limitation of the gdb plugin, this will override the normal mips configuration.
+The plugin can automatically remove the changes again.
+To automatically change the configuration, either use `Edit > Configure GDB for nanoMIPS` or `Ctrl+Shift+Meta+G`.

 ## Implementation